Safety in homes

 Demonstrating our commitment to safety

 Safety is fundamental.
-Before H100 Fife can go ahead, the Health and Safety Executive (HSE) will need to be satisfied that the trial will be run safely.
+Before H100 Fife can go ahead, the Health and Safety Executive (HSE) needs to be satisfied that the trial will be run safely..

 No carbon monoxide